-- (1) As noted in Note 8 to our consolidated financial statements included in this annual report, in 2019, the CFO was issued 150,660 warrants.
-The terms of the warrants issued to the Company's CFO were amended, resulting in an acceleration of stock-based compensation expense in 2020. - (2) As noted in Note 8 to our consolidated financial statements included in this annual report, in 2019, Thomas Bogenrieder was issued 49,572 warrants.
-The warrants issued to Thomas Bogenrieder were cancelled in 2020, resulting in a reversal of the stock-based compensation expense in 2020 of USD 100,000.
+(2) As noted in Note 8 to our consolidated financial statements included in this annual report, in 2019, the CFO was issued 150,660 warrants.
+The terms of the warrants issued to the Company's CFO were amended, resulting in an acceleration of stock-based compensation expense in 2020.
+Mr. Vraniak resigned as our CFO effective November 1, 2021.